learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

-As we can see, the `.stack()` method has stacked our DataFrame from a flattened format into one with a multi-hierarchical index!
+As we can see, the `.stack()` method has stacked our DataFrame from a flattened format into one with a multi-hierarchical index.
 This is an easy, quick way to aggregate our data.

 ### Unstacking